 Recreation resources

-Projection of Recreation Uses, Levels, Days (Demand) – Estimates of future recreation use levels and corresponding activity participation rates over the term of the FERC license.
+Projection of Recreation Uses, Levels, Days (Demand) – Reasonably foreseeable estimates of future recreation use levels and corresponding activity participation.

 Comprehensive Survey - A comprehensive survey is needed to quantify existing recreational use in the Project Area.
 A survey captures data that may be used for establishing current and future recreation activity.
 This includes the amount of use, activity types, daytime and overnight use, and spatial and temporal distribution of existing use within the Project area, including developed recreation sites, dispersed recreation uses, and boating on the reservoir.
 It would also quantify public perceptions relative to Project-related recreation facilities, use areas, opportunities, and preferences.

-Visitor/Recreation User Surveys – Targeted surveys, such as boat launch and railroad flagstop surveys, will be conducted to identify specialized recreation needs and use levels and patterns.
+Visitor/Recreation User Surveys – Targeted surveys, such as boat launch and railroad flag stop surveys, will be conducted to identify specialized recreation needs and use levels and patterns.

-Recreation Facility Demand/Capacity Analysis – Assessment of whether existing recreation facilities could accommodate future recreation uses.
-Planning for appropriate future facilities.

 Recreation River Flow Analysis - Analysis of river flows, depths, and sedimentation on boating activities, developed in accordance with the hydrology resource analysis.